 I’ve been selling my art for over 20 years so I’m well placed to tell you how to sell your drawings.
 In this post I cover the key points you must get right if you are to succeed in making money.

 Drawings are very much a niche market and to succeed you will have to accept there are limitations.
-These are the pros and cons in a nutshell.
+There are pros and cons.

 I did the same when I was traveling.
 All I needed was a pen and paper and I could make money.

 I didn’t have to set up my paints, carry an easel, or let things dry.
 I could stop and start at will.
 It was a portable job and simple.